 NOTIFICATION OF ADMISSIBILITY

-Candidates will be admissible to the Written Examination in the fall following successful completion of residency in plastic surgery, provided the Application for Examination and Certification is approved.
+Candidates will be admissible to the Written Examination following successful completion of residency in plastic surgery, provided the Application for Examination and Certification is approved.

 The Board cannot issue letters attesting to admissibility to the examination process to any person, institution, or organization until this formal application, along with the required supporting documents, has been reviewed and approved.